amansjot/Team5-MoviePedia/README.md

-# Welcome to MoviePedia!
+# Welcome to [NAME]!

-## Team Members (Group 5)
+## Team Members (HAKS)

-Sakhee Desai (sakheed)
+Sakhee Desai

-Julia O’Neill (jmoneill15)

-Heni Patel (henin123)
+Heni Patel

-Priya Salako (psalako)

-Aman Singh (amansjot)
+Aman Singh

+Kambria Rogalski

-## About MoviePedia
+## About [NAME]

-MoviePedia is the best place to curate and find specialized lists of your favorite movies!
-On our site, visitors can select their favorite movies from our masterlist and drag-and-drop into their own personalized Watchlists, Movies by Genre, and more!
+[] is a website which works with the University of Delaware Alerts System and UDPD to offer a virtual version of the "Blue Light System" with a mobile Blue Button that calls cops to the current location, tracks where your phone goes so cops can follow your trajectory, and also sends a UD alert!
+The alerts are also modified from the original system to include off-campus events and some level of solutions.

 ## Contact the Team